sanctumos/cochlea/docs/vps-connection.md

 # VPS Connection Guide

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

-This guide explains how to connect the Letta Voice project to a VPS-hosted Docker instance of Letta instead of using Letta Cloud.
+This guide explains how to connect Sanctum Cochlea to a VPS-hosted Docker instance of Letta instead of using Letta Cloud.

 ## Overview